Get Started

 The question is who can build an experience.

 Something that feels right.
 Something memorable.
-Something designed with the same care you'd put into protecting a PSA 10.
-Something that treats this hobby — and the people in it — with respect.
+Something that treats this hobby — and the people in it — with the respect they've earned.

 No dark patterns.
 No streak counters.
 No engagement tricks.
 No manipulation.

 I'm Peter Perez Jr — founder of Slabfy, a Human Experience Labs experiment.
-If you want to try what we're building, get access here.
-If you just want to talk cards or design, I'm always down.
+I'm always down to talk cards or design.
+Hit me up.